padogrid/bundle-none-app-simulator/README.md

 docker run --name questdb -p 9000:9000 -p 9009:9009 -p 8812:8812 questdb/questdb
 ```

-2. If you are running the simulator from inside the PadoGrid container, then you need to change the QeustDB host name in the `HaMqttClient` configuration file as follows.
+2. **If you are running the simulator from inside the PadoGrid container,** then you need to change the QeustDB host name in the `HaMqttClient` configuration file as follows.

+✏️  *Skip this step if you are running the simulator from your host OS.*

 From the host OS, find the QuestDB container IP address.